Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 Learning at home and in hospital

-• Learning promotes wellbeing and development, so it is important to set aside some time each day for learning activities, even when your child is feeling unwell.
+• Learning promotes wellbeing and development, so it is important to engage your child in learning activities whenever possible throughout their treatment journey.
 There are many ways to keep young people engaged in education while they are away from school or kindergarten.
 Keep your child motivated by involving family, friends and hospital staff.
 Try to maintain some of the usual routines and activities that your child would be involved in at school or kindergarten.
 Make learning opportunities fun through games, creativity and hands-on experiences.

 Try some of these simple activities at home to promote literacy and numeracy development.